-As an element of Northern Oklahoma College's (the "College") core business function, cashier transactions will be audited using the risk-based approach.
+As an element of the College's core business function, cashier transactions will be audited using the risk-based approach.
 The audit will address the cashier process as it relates to daily functions, including activity advances and bookstore transactions.

 Following completion of the general overview and risk assessment, we used professional judgment to select specific areas for additional focus and audit testing as needed.